Take our self-assessments to find your own curiosity baseline – and also your curiosity persona.

 Dorothy: Tin Man, Scarecrow and Cowardly Lion are only a few of the many connections that Dorothy made in Oz.
 Across the duration of her journey, the amiable Dorothy builds a strong network – one that helps her defeat a witch and travel all the way back to Kansas.

 Madame de Pompadour: Famously remembered as the mistress of Louis XV, Madame de Pompadour was a powerhouse behind the crown.
-Her connections, her knowledge and her influence was extensive.
+Her connections, her knowledge and her influence were extensive.
 She built supporters in the French court, replacing anyone who stood in her way.

 Test your understanding